 Are you looking to create a niche community of people (middle of the funnel) who are already invested in?

-A sports company can create a group for free runners – a community of people who are already practising the sport.
+A sports company can create a group for free runners – a community of people who are already practicing the sport.
 Their content will be driven towards helping people improve their skills by sharing tips and fitness strategies.

-You can create a group for your existing customers to interact with each other and discuss specifically about your product or service.
+You can create a group for your existing customers to interact with each other and discuss specifically your product or service.

 InVideo has a Facebook group that is accessible to those who use the tool.
-It’s a private group that allows its members to post their questions, share the work they created using InVideo and also learn from fellow community members.
+It’s a private group that allows its members to post their questions, share the work they created using InVideo, and also learn from fellow community members.

 Answering these questions at an early stage will help you design the strategy and content for your target audience on the Facebook group.

-Step 3: Setting rules for your Facebook group
+Step 3: Setting Rules for your Facebook Group

-An engaged Facebook group will have a lot of exciting discussions and so it is important to set boundaries so members know what is off limits.
+An engaged Facebook group will have a lot of exciting discussions and so it is important to set boundaries so members know what is off-limits.
 While Facebook has suggested rules that you can use, you can also choose to create and add your own specific rules.

-Step 4: Member questions
+Step 4: Member Questions

 Facebook lets you ask 3 questions to potential members who wish to join your group.
 This feature lets you have quality control on who you give access to be a part of your community.